-- E.3.1 A final bid to host a World or Continental Championship shall contain the following information to be considered as valid: - a) Name and address of the bidding National Aero Club (NAC). - b) Name and address of organisation delegated by the NAC to organize the event (if any). - c) Experience in organizing the relevant type of competition. - d) Name, address and relevant experience of the Competition Director appointed by the organizer. - e) The proposed dates of the event. - f) The venue (name of city and airfield). - g) Airfield infrastructure that will be available for the competition (runway length and condition, elevation, equipment's, buildings, facilities, ATC, other traffic, etc.).
+- E.3.1 A final bid to host a World or Continental Championship shall contain the following information to be considered as valid: - a) Name and address of the bidding National Aero Club (NAC). - b) Name and address of organisation delegated by the NAC to organize the event (if any). - c) Experience in organizing the relevant type of competition. - d) Name, address and relevant experience of the Competition Director appointed by the organizer. - e) The proposed dates of the event. - f) The venue (name of city and airfield) - g) Airfield infrastructure that will be available for the competition (runway length and condition, elevation, equipment's, buildings, facilities, ATC, other traffic, etc.).
 The venue at the airfield must have the following facilities within walking distance of the apron where the competition aircraft are parked: - 1.
 Flight planning- / briefing room - 2.
 Team managers post boxes for information distribution - 3.
 Shop that sells drinks, and snacks - 4.
-Adequate toilet facilities. - Covered area for pilots waiting to enter the flight planning room. - h) Weather history of the area at the relevant time of the year (air temperature, wind, thunderstorms, etc.). - Description of the landscape in the area to be used for navigation flights (flat land, hills or mountains, lakes or rivers, wooded area or open fields etc. in general terms). - Type and scale of the competition map.
-At least two samples of the map to be used in the competition must be appended to the bid. - k) Condition and any restrictions of airspace. - I) Any special insurance requirements. - m) Type of accommodation and distance between accommodation and airfield. - n) An indication of the amount of the entry fee and what the entry fee includes. - o) Any conditions concerning admission of participants to the country or location of the event. - p) Signed by the President or the Secretary General of the National Aero Club who is a valid member of FAI.
+Adequate toilet facilities. - 5.
+Covered area for pilots waiting to enter the flight planning room. - h) Weather history of the area at the relevant time of the year (air temperature, wind, thunderstorms, etc.). - i) Description of the landscape in the area to be used for navigation flights (flat land, hills or mountains, lakes or rivers, wooded area or open fields etc. in general terms). - Type and scale of the competition map.
+At least two samples of the map to be used in the competition must be appended to the bid. - k) Condition and any restrictions of airspace.

+- I) Any special insurance requirements. - m) Type of accommodation and distance between accommodation and airfield. - n) An indication of the amount of the entry fee and what the entry fee includes. - o) Any conditions concerning admission of participants to the country or location of the event. - p) Signed by the President or the Secretary General of the National Aero Club who is a valid member of FAI. - q) An example of the competition map (map shall be up-to-date / map shall be based on OSM or similar).